tthorntone/AdNauseam-Wiki/The-logger.md

 ***

-uBlock Origin comes with a logger, which gives the ability to inspect what uBlock is doing with network requests and DOM elements, whether something is blocked or allowed, and which filter, if any, matched a network request or DOM element.
-This logger is _unified_, meaning it will display _everything_ uBlock does as it occurs.
+AdNauseam comes with a logger (based on the uBlock Origin logger), which gives the ability to inspect what AdNauseam is doing with network requests and DOM elements, whether something is blocked or allowed, and which filter, if any, matched a network request or DOM element.

 The logger is the tool of choice to see, understand, diagnose and fix the functioning of uBlock.